backstage/backstage/docs/backend-system/architecture/04-plugins.md

 description: Backend plugins
 ---

 Plugins provide the actual base features of a Backstage backend.
 Each plugin operates completely independently of all other plugins and they only communicate with each other through network calls.
-This means that there is a strong degree if isolation between plugins, and that each plugin can be considered to be a separate microservice.
+This means that there is a strong degree of isolation between plugins, and that each plugin can be considered a separate microservice.
 While a default Backstage project has all plugins installed within a single backend, it is also possible to split this setup into multiple backends, with each backend housing one or more plugins.

 ## Defining a Plugin

 Plugins are created using the `createBackendPlugin` function, and should typically be exported from a plugin package.
-All plugins must have an ID and a register method, where the ID matches the plugin ID in the package name, without the `-backend` suffix.
+All plugins must have an ID and a `register` method, where the ID matches the plugin ID in the package name, without the `-backend` suffix.
+See also the [dedicated section](./07-naming-patterns.md) about proper naming patterns.

 ```ts
 // plugins/example-backend/src/plugin.ts